octobercms/docs/help-using-composer.md

 <a name="introduction"></a>
 ## Introduction

-Using [Composer](https://getcomposer.org/) as an alternative package manager to using the standard one-click update manager is possible, however, there are some trade-offs to this approach and should only be considered by more advanced users and developers.
+Using [Composer](https://getcomposer.org/) as an alternative package manager to using the standard one-click update manager is recommended for more advanced users and developers.
 See the console command on how to [first install October using composer](../console/commands#console-install-composer).

+<a name="converting-from-basic-install"></a>
+### Converting from Basic Install

+In order to use Composer with an October instance that has been installed using the Wizard or simple CLI installation process, simply copy the latest [`tests/` directory](https://github.com/octobercms/october/tree/develop/tests) and [`composer.json`](https://github.com/octobercms/october/tree/develop/composer.json) file from [GitHub](https://github.com/octobercms/october/tree/develop) into your October instance and then run `composer install`.

 <a name="development-branch"></a>
 ### Development Branch

-If you plan on submitting pull requests to the October CMS project via GitHub, or just want to stay up to date with the absolute latest version, we recommend switching your composer dependencies to point to the `develop` branch where all the latest improvements and bug fixes take place.
+If you plan on submitting pull requests to the October CMS project via GitHub, or are actively developing a project based on October CMS and want to stay up to date with the absolute latest version, we recommend switching your composer dependencies to point to the `develop` branch where all the latest improvements and bug fixes take place.
+Doing this will allow you to catch any potential issues that may be introduced (as rare as they are) right when they happen and get them fixed while you're still actively working on your project instead of only discovering them several months down the road if they eventually make it into production.

     "october/rain": "dev-develop as 1.1",
     "october/system": "dev-develop",
     "october/backend": "dev-develop",
     "october/cms": "dev-develop",
     "laravel/framework": "~6.0",

-> **Note**: This is considered a bleeding edge copy of October and is only for the brave!

 <a name="publishing-products"></a>
 ## Publishing Plugins or Themes